Top 10 Industries Using Virtual Assistants in 2026 (With Use Cases & Stats)

 It’s concentrated.

-Just six industries account for nearly 80% of all VA usage.
+Just ten industries account for the bulk of all VA usage, six dominate with nearly 80% of demand, and four more are closing the gap fast..
 And that’s not random.
 These industries share one thing in common: too much operational work and not enough time.

 Need Access to Full 2026 VA Report?